NiklasTi/Extended-Evolutionary-Isolation-Forest/README.md

  In this git, no data sets are provided, so a user needs to download these themselves.
 The ODDS data used for the thesis can be found under http://odds.cs.stonybrook.edu/ and the
  Yahoo Webscope data can be requested at https://webscope.sandbox.yahoo.com/catalog.php?datatype=s&did=70

- To run the code, open main.py, adjust the data set as needed and run tester.py.
+ To run the code, open main.py, adjust the data set as needed and run the script.
- Parameters that can be easily adjusted in tester.py are iterations and threshold for anomaly scores.
+ Parameters that can be easily adjusted in main.py are iterations and threshold for anomaly scores.
  The further parameters can be adjusted in EEIF.py and extended_iForest.py

  The results will be saved as a .csv in the results folder together with a seperate .csv file for the scores.